AnzenKodo/nixed/README.md

 ## About

-Nixed is dotfile OS which is built upon [NixOS](https://nixos.org).
+Nixed is dotfile OS & built upon NixOS.

+### Who is Nixed for?

+Nixed is not made for general use it specially made for more specific developers in mind.

 ### Why Nixed exists?

-I like dotfiles because you don't have to configure programs that comes with dotfiles.
-In Nixed I tried to do just that in Nixed you just need to install it and if you want you can edit config file and you are ready to go.
-Nixed is based on NixOS which say on it website "Reproducible builds and deployments" which is true.
-You can say Nixed just a skin of NixOS which is customized for down given list in mind.
+I like dotfiles because you don't have to configure programs multiple times that come with dotfiles.
+Just edit program dotfiles once, then backup the dotfile fileinside somewhere safe, and now you never have to configure the program again.
+I tried to that Nixed also, you need to install it, and if you want you can edit the config file & you are ready to go.
+Nixed is based on NixOS, which says on its website, "Reproducible builds and deployments" and it is true.
+You can say Nixed is just a skin of NixOS, which is the customized list given below in mind.

 ### Features
-- **Easy** - Easer to install , Enter only two lines of code to install.
-- **Minimal** - No bloat only important packages are install.
+- **Minimal** - No bloat.
+Only essential packages come with Nixed.
 - **Safe** - Saves backup every time you update or install packages vie Nix config file.
-- **Up-to-date** - Nixed uses unstable branch of NixOS so you will get latest packages.
+- **Up-to-date** - Nixed uses an unstable branch of NixOS.
+You will get the latest packages like Arch Linux.
-- **Stable** - Even though I using Unstable branch It's still feel like stable.
+- **Stable** - Even though Nixed uses the unstable branch of NixOS it still works like the stable branch.
+Even if Nixed breaks, you can go back to the previous generation because Nixed always backup after system updates or After changes in the `configuration.nix` file.
-- **Keyboard oriented** - Nixed is configured to as much as less mouse.
+- **Keyboard oriented** - Nixed is configured to use as much as less mouse.
-- **Programmable** - You can make any changes as you need, Nixed uses Nix, Python, Vim, Fish as it's language.
+- **Programmable** - You can make any changes you need.
+Nixed uses Nix, Python, Vim, Fish as its language.
-- For more you can read [How Nix works](https://nixos.org/guides/how-nix-works.html)
+- For more you can read [How Nix works?](https://nixos.org/guides/how-nix-works.html)

 ## 📄 Documentation